A Demonstration on Nearsightedness

 Seeking Help

 We hope this demonstration on nearsightedness helped a bit.
 If you are experiencing symptoms of myopia, you should have an eye examination to determine what the underlying issue is.
-The symptoms of myopia include headaches, squinting, eye fatigue, rubbing the eyes, blurry vision and eyestrain.
+The symptoms of myopia include headaches, squinting, eye fatigue, rubbing the eyes, blurry vision, and eyestrain.
 A doctor may recommend that you correct your vision with lenses.
 But, remember that you may be able to rebuild your vision with the correct diet and eye exercise program.
-Myopia can be beat!
+Myopia can be beaten!

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!